Symmetries for a High Level Neural Decoder on the Toric Code: Introduction

 Several different decoders based on various approximations have been proposed \cite{DecodingBravyi, DecodingDuclosCianci, DecodingHutter}.
 These decoders are generally based on the assumption of independent Pauli noise, and it is not always clear how they can be adapted to experimental noise.
 Recently, there has been an increasing interest in decoders based on machine learning techniques.
-These decoders are trained on a set of known errors and then learn to generalize to new errors.
-This allows for adaptability to experimental noise.
+These decoders are trained on a set of known errors and then learn to generalize to unknown errors.
+It is expected that such decoders can adapt to experimental noise, e.g. it has been demonstrated that they can adapt to different rates of stochastic Pauli errors \cite{Varsamopoulos_DesigningNNBasedDecoders}.
 The first such decoder was developed by \textcite{NeuralDecoder} and is based on stochastic neural networks.
 It was introduced for the toric surface code with only phase-flip errors, but the techniques are generalizable to all stabilizer codes.
 Another approach, called \acl{hld}, based on more conventional \aclp{ffnn} was proposed by \textcite{Varsamopoulos_2017}\cite{Varsamopoulos_DesigningNNBasedDecoders} and further explored by \textcite{Chamberland_2018}.
 This approach was implemented on the so called rotated surface code, which encodes one qubit, for different noise models including circuit noise.
 In \cite{Chamberland_2018} it is concluded that, once the decoder is trained, the actual decoding procedure of \acl{ffnn} based decoders is fast enough to be scalable to larger codes.
 A high performance computing platform is still required.
 Furthermore, \textcite{MaskaraVersatileNNDecoder} demonstrated that the method is applicable to different architectures, such as color codes and toric codes on triangular lattices, and various noise models.
 However, it is also pointed out in \cite{Chamberland_2018} that the training of decoders becomes increasingly difficult for larger codes.
-So far, the method is only applicable to small codes with a distance less than seven.
+So far, the method could only be demonstrated for small codes with a distance less than seven.
 The amount of training data needed to train the networks for larger codes is infeasible.
 One way to approach this problem are decoders based on local regions of the code \cite{VarsamopoulosDistributedDecoders}\cite{XiaotongNNDecodersForLargeToricCodes}.
 This technique is inspired by the renormalization group decoder \cite{DecodingDuclosCianci}.

 To supplement these approaches, in this paper, it will be shown how symmetries of the toric code can be explicitly incorporated into the training of (feed forward) neural network based decoders.
 This reduces the amount of training data needed substantially and improves the quality of training.
 Our approach will be demonstrated for the high level decoder developed by \textcite{Varsamopoulos_2017}\cite{Varsamopoulos_DesigningNNBasedDecoders}, but it is applicable to general machine learning based decoders.
 This decoder was chosen as an example because it is a relatively simple but still effective machine learning based decoder, and because it was well explored in previous work \cite{Varsamopoulos_2017,Varsamopoulos_DesigningNNBasedDecoders,Chamberland_2018}.
 Furthermore, it is demonstrated that it is possible to train good high level decoders for the toric code encoding two logical qubits.
 Previous literature considered the rotated surface code which only encodes one logical qubit.
 The main difference here is in the number of possible logical errors, which is larger by a factor of four for the toric code.